Meet the Arts Faculty

 Upper School English & Creative Writing

 Richard Harris is a native of Charlotte and has over 20 years of teaching experience.
 He teaches Upper School English, serves as an advisor for the Creative Writing Club, advises students entering the Scholastic Writing Competition and organizes Open Mic events to showcase student writing and encourage public speaking and performance.
-He also offers several writing camps for CLS Summer Programs.
+He also offers several writing camps for CLS Summer Day Camps.

 His students annually win regional and national awards for their outstanding writing and have been published in Scholastic’s national publication Best Teen Writing.
 With his Master of Arts degree in English and Creative Writing, he has worked with many professional poets and writers and has both won awards and published poems in a variety of literary journals.
 Serving as the English department’s Latin Arts Association representative for Creative Writing, Harris regularly brings in professional poets and well-known writers for stage and screen to help him mentor our writers and keep them inspired.
 The Spring 2017 Latin Magazine article on Harris, as well as student-led Open Mic Readings, are a testament to the program's tradition of expertise and excellence in creative writing.